supratik2020/supratik2020/README.md

 ### Hi there 👋

-I am **Supratik Sarkar**, a software engineer
+I am **Supratik Sarkar** a professional software enginee with experience in Java application and data engineering.

-Here are some ideas to get you started:

-- 🔭 I’m currently working as a Data engineer
-- 🌱 I’m currently learning Tensorflow and Pytorch
-- 📫 How to reach me: Email me at supratik2020@gmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/sarkarsupratik/
+I have over a decade experience coding in Java and over three years experience in Python.
+My hobbies are playing cricket, going on long drives and exploring off beat tourist destinations around the globe.
+You can connect with me via email: supratik2020@gmail.com.